freerange/site/soups/show-and-tell/show-and-tell-38.snip.markdown

 Chris Z talked us through a recent contribution he made to OpenStreetMap.

 He'd noticed a new bridge near King's Cross - Somers Town Bridge - and thought it was a good opportunity to add it to the map.
-Adding the bridge itself was relatively straightforward.
-He ran into problems when he tried to add the various restrictions placed upon access to the bridge (e.g. opening times and the fact that it was privately owned but included public access).
+Adding the bridge itself was relatively straightforward but he ran into problems when he tried to add the various access restrictions that applied to the bridge (e.g. opening times and the fact that it was privately owned but included public access).
 He wanted to get this right as he didn't want someone to attempt to use the bridge when it was closed overnight.
 Having wrapped his head around the various rules he needed to add he eventually realised that there wasn't any routing software that made use of them anyway!

 ---